 Neo-Tantra that Aligns:

-I had been reticent to try Neo-Tantra because of my preconceptions about it and because I was so immersed in the authentic Tantra of Kashmir Shaivism, focusing on meditative practices.
+I had been reticent to try Neo-Tantra because of my negative preconceptions about it and because I was so immersed in the authentic Tantra of Kashmir Shaivism, focusing on meditative practices.
 But what I happily discovered is that there is at least one school of Neo-Tantra that aligns itself with the true vision and purpose of non-dual Tantra and is rooted in ancient teachings.
 It offers transformational body-mind practices for individuals and couples to cultivate ecstasy AND experience spiritual connection with self and other.
 It is truly a form of yoga aligned with my previous experiences of Tantrik philosophy and meditation.
 Patrick and I have together decided to study and teach in this highly ethical school, called SkyDancing Tantra, because we have found the teachings to be so valuable and transformative, both personally and for our relationship.
-Our intention is to share these teachings locally and regionally, incorporating the knowledge we’ve gained from our studies in Tibetan Buddhism and Kashmir Shaivism over the last 21 years, adding in more traditional elements of Tantra, like pranayama and seated meditation, to some of our workshops.
+Our intention is to share these teachings locally and regionally, incorporating the knowledge we’ve gained from our studies in Tibetan Buddhism and Kashmir Shaivism over the last 21 years, and adding in more traditional elements of Tantra, like pranayama and seated meditation, to some of our workshops.
 So for me, Tantra is another branch of yoga, another doorway to purifying, harnessing and containing more positive energy, and ultimately, Union with Source.